Frequently Asked Questions

 A. NO!
 These treatments do not require any surgery of any kind!
 There is nothing done to the patient that is invasive to the brain or the body as a whole.
 The patient receives the treatments by IM or IV.

 A. No!
 Human Embryonic cells still hold a high moral and ethical stigma.
-Few Stem Cell Companies use them (other than Russia) and some scientists believe that they may lead to cancerous tissue growth.
+Few cellular Companies use them (other than Russia) and some scientists believe that they may lead to cancerous tissue growth.

 Q. Do drugs help Parkinson's patients?